MPCStats/docs/docs/getting-started/deployment/client.md

    ```

 ### 2. Using Pre-Built Binary
+*Note that this installation works only when using HTTPS with a registered domain.*

 This method relies on trusting pre-compiled binary.
 It is the least secure but the simplest and fastest way to install the client.

 - Bandwidth requirement: Low